HBashanaE/algorithms/graph-theory/README.md

 Starts from a node and visits all nodes that can be visited from that node recursively.
 Uses a *stack* data structure when implemented iteratively.

+> Time complexity is O(n+m)

 ![Depth First Search](README/traversal-1.gif)

 ### Breadth First Search

 Starts from a node and visits all nodes in increasing distance.
 So closest nodes are visited first.
-Can be used to measure **shortest distance** between two nodes.
+Can be used to measure **shortest distance** between two nodes. **This is the best way to measure shortest distance between two nodes if the graph is unweighted.**

+> Time complexity is `O(n+m)`

 ![Breadth First Search](README/traversal-2.gif)